devx-cafe/devx.world/CONTRIBUTING.md

 All changes will become instantly live on the dev site on port 4000 (except changes in `.yml` files, they require the server to be stopped an restarted.

-When you commit changes back to master and push to `origin` the GitHub Action will automatically start.
+When you commit changes back to master and push to `origin` the [GitHub Action](https://github.com/thetechcollective/thetechcollective.dev/actions) will automatically start.
+If your code pass the quality gates, it will end up on the live website at [www.thetechcollective.dev](https://www.thetechcollective.dev)

 ## Quality gates